0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 Here is an example how you can establish log rotation with [multilog](https://manpages.debian.org/stretch/daemontools/multilog.8.en.html) for the `diem-node` and the `tower` app.
 Note: This only works on debian based systems, but ubuntu is recommended for this setup anyways.

-1. Install daemontools (multilog is part ): `apt-get install daemontools`
+1. Install daemontools (multilog is a part of daemontools): `apt-get install daemontools`
 2. Example on how to start the diem-node in fullnode mode with log rotation:

     ```bash